 We then progress onto set 2 and 3 sounds which include digraphs (2 letters, one sound) and also teaches children alternative ways to spell different sounds, e.g. ‘ee’ and ‘ea’

 Read Write Inc is designed to promote successful readers.
 As part of the phonics lesson they will read a book that includes sounds they have previously learnt, meaning no surprises for the children.
-The scheme prepares the children by pre-teaching tricky words, reminds children of suffixes, and prepares them for words made up of more than two syllables.
-By doing this the children feel confident to read a whole book and their confidence is hugely boosted at the end of a session.
+The scheme prepares the children by pre-teaching tricky words, reminds children of suffixes, and prepares them for words made up of more than one syllable.
+By doing this the children feel confident to read a whole book fluently and their confidence is hugely boosted at the end of a session.

-Once the children have mastered the three sets of sounds, we move them into a spelling, grammar and comprehension group, focussing on more complex spelling patterns and more sophisticated grammar and punctuation.
+Once the children have mastered the three sets of sounds, we move them into a spelling, grammar and comprehension group, focusing on more complex spelling patterns and more sophisticated grammar and punctuation.

 We believe in both the importance of developing children’s discrete word-reading skills and comprehension, and the need to engender their love of books and reading.
 We recognise that the two elements are intertwined; each relies on the other if children are to become life-long readers.